15 Very Unhealthy Foods And Drinks You Should Avoid

 In This Article

 Now you might end up asking as to what food items fall in the category of unhealthy foods.
 Well, these food items have almost become a part of our life as we consume them on a regular basis.
-From the grilled chicken of KFC to the cheese burger of Mc.Donald’s, we just can’t resist consuming them.
+From the grilled chicken of KFC to the cheese burger of Mc.Donald’s, these junk foods.
 We do not even realize that we are loading our bodies with unhealthy saturated fat, trans-fats and cholesterol.
 Health experts and nutritionists often criticize fast foods as unhealthy.
-Given below are the most unhealthy foods that are extremely unhealthy and fattening:
+Given below are the most unhealthy foods that are extremely low-nutrient and fattening.

 We all love to have mayonnaise on our sandwiches, burgers, wraps and pizzas.
 We do not even realize that we are loading our bodies with unwanted fat and calories.
 Mayonnaise isn’t that unhealthy, if you consume it in moderation.
 But we love a thick crust of mayonnaise.
 Just a quarter cup serving of mayonnaise can load your body with 360 calories and 40 grams of fat (1).
 So, restrict its consumption.
-Switch to low-calorie condiments like mustard, salsa, BBQ sauce or taco sauce.
+Switch to low-calorie condiments like mustard, salsa, BBQ sauce or taco sauce, which are not as calorie-dense as mayonnaise.
 You can also use light mayonnaise, which contains just 35 calories and 3.5 grams of fat in one tablespoon (2).

 Ghee is a favorite ingredient in Indian recipes.
 It is basically clarified butter with an intense taste.
 Just a few drops of ghee, add loads of flavor to any food, from veggies to meat.
 And it does not cause any harm as long as you are consuming a few drops.
 But, you should keep it in mind that ghee is high in saturated fat and excess consumption can increase your cholesterol levels.
 Olive oil is a healthy substitute for ghee (4).
 You can also combine a teaspoon of olive oil with half a teaspoon of ghee to toss roasted or steamed veggies.